shawnbrown/get_reader/README.md

 **get\_reader**(*obj*, \**args*, \*\**kwds*)

-Return a Reader object which will iterate over records in the given *obj*—like a `csv.reader()`.
+Return a `Reader` object which will iterate over records in the given *obj*---like a `csv.reader()`.

-The given *obj* is used to automatically determine the appropriate data handler.
+The given *obj* is checked against supported types and passed to the appropriate constructor if a match is found.
 If *obj* is a string, it is treated as a file path whose extension determines its content type.
-Any \**args* and
+Any \**args* and \*\**kwds* are passed along to the matching constructor:
-\*\**kwds* are passed to the appropriate constructor method.
-If the *obj* type cannot be determined automatically, you can call one of the "`from_x()`" constructor methods directly.

-When *obj* is a path, the Reader contains a file object that is handled internally.
-Users can close the file by calling the Reader's `close()` method.
-Otherwise this underlying file will be automatically closed when:

-* its iterator is exhausted
-* the Reader is deleted
-* exiting a `with` statement (if used as a context manager)

-When given a file-like *obj* (rather than a path), users are responsible for properly closing this file themselves.

-Using auto-detection:

 ```python
 from get_reader import get_reader